Why Do Cats Spray? 5 Reasons for Cat Spraying

 Does your cat sometimes urinate outside of their litterbox?Our cats are very clean and careful creatures, so if your pet has started to spray somewhere away from their usual spot - such as against a wall, door, furniture or on another vertical surface - they may be trying to communicate something.

 Spraying is not limited to any cat in particular - both male and female cats sometimes spray.
 Even if your cat has been spayed or neutered (which can prevent hormonal influences and can keep them healthier), they may sometimes show spraying behaviour.

 However, though there are several reasons why your cuddly kitty might occasionally spray, it can be unpleasant when it happens around your home.

 Understanding the cause of spraying is the first step to limiting it.
 So to help, we’ve listed some common causes of unexpected cat spraying below.

 If your kitty seems to be messing accidentally or has suddenly changed their behaviour, it’s a good idea to check that nothing’s wrong with their health.
-Sometimes spraying can be caused by an underlying health or medical condition, such as cystitis which is no fun for your pet.
+Sometimes spraying can be caused by an underlying health or medical condition, such as cystitis or sterile cystitis which is no fun for your pet.
 Arthritis or age can also create discomfort and cause your cat to urinate outside the litter box.
 So if you notice anything unusual, it’s important to get your furry friend checked by the vet to rule out any medical issues.

 2. Kitty Litter Box Preferences